gianlucam76/k8s-cleaner/README.md

 - 👉 For feature requests and bugs, file an [issue](https://github.com/gianlucam76/k8s-cleaner/issues).
 - 👉 To get updates [⭐️ star](https://github.com/gianlucam76/k8s-cleaner/stargazers) this repository.
+- 👉 Working examples can be found in the [examples](https://github.com/gianlucam76/k8s-cleaner/tree/main/examples) section.

 # Contribute to Cleaner Examples